fbpx

 An example of where the speed of a transaction is crucial is at a property auction when an investor would require access to funds quickly to fund deposits so they do not miss out on the property lot.
 Other scenarios when the speed of a property transaction may be beneficial include; investment purchases or the funding of business ventures, tax bills or divorce settlements.

-• Flexibility – Bridging loans lenders are specialised and therefore often have different borrowing criteria to high street lenders.
-As such, potential borrowers with a less than perfect credit score, or those fluctuating incomes could be granted access to this type of loans, secured against the property value.
+• Flexibility – Bridging loan lenders are specialised and therefore often have different borrowing criteria to high street lenders.
+As such, potential borrowers with a less than perfect credit score, or those with fluctuating incomes could be granted access to this type of loan, secured against the property value.

-Bridging loans can also be used to break a mortgage chain providing increased flexibility of the timing of further property purchases.
+Bridging loans can also be used to break a mortgage chain providing increased flexibility in the timing of further property purchases.

 • Variety -Bridging loans can be applied against both residential and commercial property types, including building plots without planning permission, therefore providing quick access to funding for a variety of investment opportunities.